Richard Cabral: From Background Actor to Mayans M.C.

 “I remember my first thing was CSI: Miami,” he told NPR.
 “I played a Cuban gangster.
 And that was it.
 I was like: Wow, I don’t have to clean toilets.
 I could actually dress up and get paid equivalent to that.
 So that was my introduction into the Hollywood industry.”

 That role on CSI: Miami led to many other background roles on projects like The Big Bang Theory, NCIS, The Green Hornet, and Sons of Anarchy.
 His first speaking part came on Southland, but his breakout role came on the first season of American Crime as Hector Tonz, a role which earned him an Emmy nomination in 2015.

 Now Cabral stars as Johnny ‘Coco’ Cruz in the Sons of Anarchy spinoff Mayans M.C., which is also cast by Central Casting.

 “I didn’t know that I could be an actor until I was 25 years old, and now I continue to go back to the prisons and probation camps and the inner city to say that you don’t have to go through the violence, through the trauma like I did,” Cabral told The Wrap.
 “Art saved my life.”

 What’s your Central Casting story?

 Richard Cabral’s story led him through the doors of Central Casting.
 If you’re looking to begin a career in the entertainment industry, Central Casting is a great place to start.
-The first step is to register at one of our offices in Los Angeles, New York, Georgia, or Louisiana.
+The first step is to sign up at one of our offices in Los Angeles, New York, Georgia, or Louisiana.
 Once you’re registered and we’ve confirmed your availability, you will be eligible to be cast in our productions.
-Check out our registration guide for everything you need to know about registering with Central Casting.
+Check out our sign up guide for everything you need to know about signing up with Central Casting.